How to Improve Shopify Site Speed

 - Your page load time affects the shopping experience of your customers.
 Among other things, the faster your Shopify store, the better your customers’ shopping experience.
 A better shopping experience will increase user engagement, customer satisfaction, and reduce cart abandonment rates.

 - Your store’s page speed affects your customers’ buying decisions.
+So when you speed up your Shopify site speed, customers will reach buying a decision a lot faster.

 - It impacts your conversion rates.
 The faster your Shopify store’s page load time, the better your conversion rate.
 If it exceeds 3 seconds, your conversion rates start to drop with each passing second.